angular-adaptive/adaptive-googlemaps/README.md

     bower install

-This will copy the angular-isbn files into your `bower_components` folder, along with its dependencies.
+This will copy the angular-adaptive-googlemaps files into your `bower_components` folder, along with its dependencies.
 Load the script files in your application:

     <script src="https://maps.googleapis.com/maps/api/js?sensor=false"></script>
-    <script type="text/javascript" src="components/angular/angular.js"></script>
+    <script type="text/javascript" src="bower_components/angular/angular.js"></script>
-    <script type="text/javascript" src="components/angular-adaptive/adaptive-googlemaps/src/adaptive-googlemaps.js"></script>
+    <script type="text/javascript" src="bower_components/angular-adaptive-googlemaps/angular-adaptive-googlemaps.min.js"></script>

 Add the **adaptive.googlemaps** module as a dependency to your application module: